Sales Enablement For B2B Tech Companies with Nicole Lindenbaum

 Since the start of the FINITE podcast in 2019, we've had inspiring B2B marketing practitioners across the technology industry discuss truly exciting topics and share their pearls of wisdom.
 From sales & marketing alignment and enablement, to ABM, personalisation, and the value of marketing theory.

 For this episode Alex sat down with Nicole Lindenbaum, VP Marketing at Teampay.
-Teampay is a SaaS based distributed spend management platform giving companies total control and visibility over spending, while empowering employees with purchasing power.
-In this episode they discussed marketing strategy when entering a fast-growing startup, what ‘good’ sales enablement and alignment look like, and tools and software to help marketing succeed.
+Teampay is a based distributed spend management platform giving companies total control and visibility over spending, while empowering employees with purchasing power.
+In this episode they discussed when entering a fast-growing startup, what ‘good’ sales enablement and alignment look like, and tools and software to help marketing succeed.

 Listen to the podcast below, or find this podcast and our previous episodes here.